oscarhiggott/BeliefMatching/README.md

 the [ldpc](https://pypi.org/project/ldpc/) library for the belief propagation (BP) subroutine.
 Belief-matching is more accurate than the MWPM decoder alone when hyperedge error mechanisms are present in the error model.
-Belief matching algorithm has the same worst-case complexity as minimum-weight perfect matching, and the average expected complexity is roughly linear in the size of the decoding problem (Tanner graph).
+Belief-matching has the same worst-case complexity as minimum-weight perfect matching, and the expected running time is roughly linear in the size of the decoding problem (Tanner graph).
 See the [paper](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.13.031007) for more details.

 However, note that this implementation is much (>100x) slower than just using the pymatching (v2)